confluentinc/migration-workshops/hosted-kafka-to-enterprise-migration/PART-3/README.md

 ### Next Steps

-With the help of the KCP CLI, you've now created the entire migration infrastructure, including the jump cluster you need for a private cluster migration to Confluent Cloud, and the target Confluent Cloud Enterprise cluster.
-You also established the Cluster Links to begin topic mirroring from your MSK cluster to your Confluent Cloud Enterprise Cluster.
+With the help of the KCP CLI, you've now created the entire migration infrastructure and the target Confluent Cloud Enterprise cluster.
+You also established the Cluster Link to begin topic mirroring from your MSK Cluster to your Confluent Cloud Enterprise Cluster.
 In the next section, you will cut over your client applications to use the new Confluent Cloud cluster, completing the migration.

 ## Topics